MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cprintdialog-class.md

 ### <a name="remarks"></a>Açıklamalar

-Belgedeki yalnızca bir sayfa aralığını `DoModal` yazdırıp yazdırmayacağını anlamak için çağrıldıktan sonra bu işlevi çağırın.
+Belgedeki yalnızca bir sayfa aralığını yazdırıp yazdırmayacağını öğrenmek için `DoModal` çağrıldıktan sonra bu işlevi çağırın.

 ### <a name="example"></a>Örnek